 Another benefit is securing public Wi-Fi connections.
 Public Wi-Fi networks are often unsecured and vulnerable to threats.
 Hackers can intercept your traffic and steal your personal information.

 Check out our article on VPNs and see one of the best vpn providers.

 Anti-trackers and VPNs are both useful tools for online privacy protection, but they have some key differences that affect their performance and scope.

 One difference between anti-trackers and VPNs is how they affect the performance and speed of your browsing experience.

 Anti-tracking browser extensions like Ghostery result in 2x faster page loads.
-They improve your browser’s speed by blocking unnecessary elements that may slow down your browsing.
+They improve your browser’s speed by blocking ads and other unnecessary elements that may slow down your browsing.